1rover1/examples-of-work/terraform-apigw-resources/README.md

 ## Conclusion

 As noted above defining each directory depth is not ideal.
-As long as the error handling is implemented it should save a lot of time for large projects with multiple contributors.
+However in a large project it's probably only 10-15 resources definitions maximum and with error handling implemented it should save a lot of time in the long run.

 I only wish I'd implemented this earlier at work :)